Ugaritic: Introduction

-There is no one-on-one link between morphology and tense.
-This is because Ugaritic is an aspect language: verbal forms do not primarily indicate the timing of activities (in the past, present or future), but they indicate aspect: the suffix conjugation (qtl) has perfective aspect, it is used when viewing an activity as having a beginning and an end; the prefix conjugation (yqtl) has imperfective aspect, it is used when it is deemed irrelevant whether the activity has an end or beginning.
+There is no one-on-one link between morphology and tense (past, present or future).
+This is because Ugaritic is an aspect language: verbal forms do not primarily indicate the timing of activities, but they indicate aspect: the suffix conjugation (qtl) has perfective aspect, it is used when viewing an activity as having a completion; the prefix conjugation (yqtl) has imperfective aspect, it is used when it is deemed irrelevant whether the activity has an end or beginning.

 Ugaritic verbs can have several moods, both indicative and injunctive (jussive, cohortative).
 Moods are most clearly visible in the prefix conjugation (see below).

 Suffix conjugation

 The suffix conjugation (qtl) has perfective aspect.
 Taking the root RGM (which means "to say") as an example, ragama may be translated as “he says” (at this very moment), or “he has said” (and has finished speaking).

+The vowel between the second and third root consonant can be -a-, -i-, or -u-.
+Most verbs describe an activity (so-called “active verbs”) and have -a-.
+Verbs describing a state or property (“stative verbs”) have -i- or (rarely) -u-.

-The paradigm of the suffix conjugation (or Perfect) is as follows for the a-verb RGM, the i-verb Š‘iL (“to ask”), and the u-verb MRṢ (“to fall ill”):
+The paradigm of the suffix conjugation (or Perfect) is as follows for the a-verb RGM, the i-verb ŠBʿ (“to be (become) satiated”), and the u-verb MRṢ (“to fall ill”):